 Never stand on your ceramic glass top stove

 Most glass top stoves are rated to hold only 50 lbs.
 Use a step stool instead to reach above it.
 If you place more weight than 50 lbs on your glass top stove, it is highly likely to break.
 Do not put heavy items on your glass stove top either, even for a short time.

-What should you not use on a glass top stove?
+What should you not use on a ceramic glass top stove?

 Don’t use abrasive chemical cleaners like Ajax or Comet.
 They are too harsh for glass top stoves and can cause surface scratches.